Skip to content

 • 2 teaspoons freshly grated ginger

-• 1.5kg pumpkin peeled and diced (or a
+• 1.5kg pumpkin peeled and diced (or a combination of sweet potato, pumpkin and carrot)

 • 1.5L salt-reduced chicken or vegetable stock